NelKG/geography-quiz/README.md

 I choose the main background color of the page as a block colour which is appealing to the eye.
 I ensured the heading was very simple and easy to read.
 I like a plain heading to contrast with the block background colour of blue.
 I think the blue and white is appealing visually.

 I was influenced by the kera-cudmore The QuizArms and the overall workings of the quiz.
-I was further influcned by Web dev [insert youtube link here]
+I was further influecned by Web dev [youtube link here] <https://www.youtube.com/watch?v=riDzcEQbX6k>

 The following colors were used as a mix of hex colors and rgna to make the color and contrast lighter and darker as needed